taravasya/FLARUM-MIGRATION/README.md

 Discussion: https://discuss.flarum.org/d/25961-vbulletin-to-flarum-migration-script

 ## Requirements and Conditions
-The current script only supports vBulletin 3.8.x.
+* The current script only supports vBulletin 4.2.

-The script assumes that both databases, vBulletin and Flarum, are on the same database server.
+* The script assumes that both databases, vBulletin and Flarum, are on the same database server.
+* In Flarum need to be already installed and enabled plugin [Old Passwords](https://github.com/migratetoflarum/old-passwords.git), which add in table USERS a column **migratetoflarum_old_password** used in this script for import users with their vb password

 ## What the script does
 ### Step 1: Group Migration